What the COVID-19 symptoms are, how fast they appear and what to do if you have any symptoms.

 - If you’re sick, stay home.
 Do not go to work or school.
 Do not socialise.

-- If you have cold, flu or COVID-19 symptoms call the Healthline, your Puna or your doctor and check if you should get tested.
+- If you have a cold, flu or COVID-19 symptoms call the TMO free Healthline and check if you should get tested.

 - Wash your hands.